sozu/py-pyracmon/README.md

 In addition, `Graph` is designed to accept querying results in straight-forward manner to keep codes simple.

-Next code is the example to construct above structured list by using `Graph`.
+Next code is the example to construct similar to above structured list by using `Graph`.

+> For the convenience of next chapter, some keys are different from above.

 ```
 from pyracmon import graph_template, new_graph